christopher-ajayi/canadian_housing_market_analysis/README.md

 - **Bank of Canada** — Policy interest rate data.

 * Data was collected from Canadian housing, income, population, and monetary-policy datasets.
 * Data was cleaned, standardized, validated, merged, and transformed into growth and supply-demand indicators using Python and Pandas.
-Source: Statcan
 * The transformed datasets were prepared for analysis, visualization, and the final Power BI dashboard.

 The analytical dataset contains **841 observations across 11 regions**: